 First things first.
 Before being overwhelmed by the fact that this article exists specifically for you, the travel-loving, noodle-eating, teacher-to-be, let’s not get ahead of ourselves.
 Ground rules need to be set and clarifications made.
 We may be basing future life decisions around variously-shaped, doughy carbs, but we aren’t barbarians.
-So what exactly is the difference between noodles and pasta?
+So, what exactly is the difference between noodles and pasta?

 Pasta.
 There is much discrepancy and debate about the exact and official requirements for, definitions of, and ingredients in, both noodles and pasta.
 There is, however, one seemingly agreed-upon requirement for pasta qualification, and it is only fitting that it comes from its country of origin.
 According to Italian law, pasta must be made with durum wheat.
-Pasta can be first broken into two types - dried or fresh - and then further into many different classifications and cuts, with each shape having it’s own name.
+Pasta can be first broken into two types - dried or fresh - and then further into many different classifications and cuts, with each shape having its own name.

-But, back to noodles, er pasta.
+Back to noodles, er pasta.
 As a basic and affordable dish that can be dressed up in endless ways, pasta has become a staple for countless countries across the globe.
 This means that noodle-lovers of all kinds are sure to settle in a dream-worthy teach abroad destination.

 Purist pasta lovers won’t find a better place to teach abroad than in Italy itself.
 Your teaching English in Italy salary is sure to cover the cost of bottomless pasta bowls (don’t worry, they’ll be much better than Olive Garden).
 Expressive and ambitious expat teachers will enjoy carbing-up in the colorful cities of Italy, even if the process of securing a job does occasionally involve a few extra hoops to jump through.

 The Chinese pride themselves on balancing the basic blend of salty, sweet, sour, bitter, and hot.
 In addition to plenty of available food and flavors, China also offers a largest quantity and variety of teaching positions, so noodle lovers with various teaching qualifications and preferred class demographics are sure to find teaching jobs in China.

 If you like coconut, curry, mango, rice, soup, and every flavorful and delicious ingredient imaginable, then Thai noodle dishes are for you.
 You may never want to return home, especially since that would mean cutting back on your Thai food intake.
-If you love smiling, giving back, saving a few baht, and going with the flow, you’re sure to also like your teaching english in Thailand salary!
+If you love smiling, giving back, saving a few Baht, and going with the flow, you’re sure to also like English teacher positions in Thailand!

 Do you like pasta-based salads and penne-full hearty plates?
 Glaciers and deserts?
 Government sponsored volunteer stipends and private language school positions?
-Then you are one noodle-loving teacher who is destined to teach in Chile.
-Lucky for you, jobs in Santiago, Chile are easy to come by.
+Then you are one noodle-loving teacher who is destined to find an English teacher position in Chile.
+Lucky for you, teaching jobs in Santiago, Chile are easy to come by.

-5. For the adventurer - Peru.
-Teachers in Peru should have an adventurous spirit and taste buds to match.
-A Peruvian pesto pasta dish called Tallarines Verdes will likely quickly become a staple, alongside some more eclectic spicy flavors and meats.
-Not only will teaching jobs in Lima, Peru satisfy those noodle cravings, but all those carbs will prove useful for school-free weekends spent hiking the Andes!
+English teachers in Peru should have an adventurous spirit and taste buds to match.
+A Peruvian pesto pasta dish, called Tallarines Verdes, will likely quickly become a staple, alongside some more eclectic spicy flavors and meats.
+Not only will English teacher positions in Lima, Peru satisfy those noodle cravings, but all those carbs will prove useful for school-free weekends spent hiking the Andes!

 Germany?
 Talk about a curve (meat)ball.
-Spatzle is technically a German ‘pasta’ by definition, though it’s soft egg-noodle texture is more comparable to a dumpling.
-Pasta boundary-pushers who want their noodles with a side of high German standards and efficiency will fare well when they find their perfect English teacher job in Germany, a centrally located, historically storied, intriguing European country.
+Spatzle is technically a German “pasta” by definition, though its soft egg-noodle texture is more comparable to a dumpling.
+Pasta boundary-pushers who want their noodles with a side of high German standards and efficiency will fare well when they find their perfect English teacher position in Germany, a centrally located, historically storied, intriguing European country.

 The amount and availability of noodles is not the only factor to consider when deciding to pursue English teacher positions — dough we may have lead you to believe otherwise.
 Other elements come into play that should likewise be taken into account as they will also affect the quality and essence of the noodles (and teaching experience) that you encounter.